MrJadaml/mac-maker/readme.md

 - [redis] - Open source in-memory data structure store, used as a database, cache and message broker.
 - [tmux] - A terminal multiplexer.
 - [vim] - Highly configurable text editor built in with most UNIX systems | update.
+- [yarn] - A Javascript package manager with caching - replacement for NPM.
 - [wget] - A non-interactive CLI for retrieving files using HTTP, HTTPS and FTP.
 - [z] - A more convenient `cd` which tracks your most used directories, based on 'frecency'.